What is the time commitment for me?

 What occurs between health coaching sessions?

-When I do personalized private health coaching, I want to truly customize it to meet your needs.
+When I do personalized private health coaching, I truly customize it to meet your needs.
 I’ll ask you lots of questions to learn more about about your goals, desires and interests.
-With this information I’ll spend time outside our coaching sessions putting together resources which could include things such as, recipes, non-online resources, reputable health articles or studies, health lifestyle change techniques, and more.
+Depending on your specific needs, and with your approval of what you’d like to receive, I’ll spend time outside our coaching sessions putting together resources which could include things such as, recipes, non-online resources, reputable health articles or studies, health lifestyle change techniques, and more.
+There is a lot to be learned about yourself but also information that could further expand what you are looking to achieve.
 It all depends on what you are looking for and what was discussed in the session.
 Not one client is the same as another, so I won’t give you the exact same information I give everyone else… because YOU aren’t like anyone else!
-We go at the pace you want and you only get what could be helpful to you.
+We also go at the pace you that works for you.

 Where did you go to school for Health Coaching?